Blubberkins/COMP6080-Presto/README.md

  * If the two passwords don't match, the user should receive an error popup before submission.
  * If the form submission fails when user tried to register, a reasonable error message should be shown
  * A button must exist to allow submission of form
- * The form must be able to be submitted on enter key in any of the fields
+ * The register form must be able to be submitted on enter key, pressing enter key to register should be an alternative option along with clicking a button
+ * Successfully register will take user to the dashboard screen

 #### 2.1.3.
 Logout Button
  * On all screens that require an authorised user, a logout button exists.